-> The results of your test are usually ready within a few days.
+The results of your test are usually ready within a few days.
 You may receive your results through an online health portal or in the mail.
-Your doctor may contact you to talk with you about your test results and to discuss if any follow-up is needed.
+Your doctor may contact you about your test results and discuss if any follow-up is needed.

 Interpreting test results

-VLDL cholesterol is reported in milligrams per deciliter of blood (mg/dL).
-Your report will show your VLDL cholesterol level and the reference range for normal VLDL cholesterol.
+VLDL cholesterol is reported in mg/dL.
+Your report will show your VLDL cholesterol result and the reference range for normal VLDL cholesterol.

-Reference ranges can vary by laboratory, but normal VLDL cholesterol is typically between 2 and 30 mg/dl.
+Reference ranges can vary by laboratory, but normal VLDL cholesterol is typically between 2 and 30 mg/dLl.
 A level higher than 30 mg/dL may put you at an increased risk for cardiovascular disease.

-Because there is no direct test measuring VLDL cholesterol, VLDL cholesterol is estimated using your triglyceride level.
+Because there is no direct test measuring VLDL cholesterol, it is estimated using your triglycerides level.
 As a result, you may see triglycerides listed on your test report.
 Generally, VLDL cholesterol is calculated as about one-fifth of your triglyceride level.

-It is important to be aware that VLDL cholesterol calculations are not as accurate in patients with a triglyceride level over 400 mg/dL.
-If you have very high triglycerides, the doctor may choose to order a direct LDL cholesterol test that can help assess your levels of the “bad” type of cholesterol that can increase risk of heart disease and other cardiovascular events.
+It is important to be aware that VLDL cholesterol calculations are not as accurate if you have a triglycerides level over 400 mg/dL.
+If you have very high triglycerides, the doctor may choose to order a direct LDL cholesterol test that can help assess your levels of the “bad” type of cholesterol that can increase the risk of heart disease and other cardiovascular events.

-If you had a lipid panel or other broader cholesterol tests, you may also see your levels of total cholesterol, HDL cholesterol, and/or LDL cholesterol on your test report.
+You may also see your levels of total cholesterol, HDL cholesterol, and/or LDL cholesterol on your test report if you had a lipid panel or other broader cholesterol tests.

 - What is my VLDL cholesterol level?